Kamen Rider: Reiwa era

-On May 13, 2019, Toei filed a trademark on the phrase Kamen Rider Zero-One (仮面ライダーゼロワン, Kamen Raidā Zerowan), which premiered on September 1, 2019.
-It is followed up by Kamen Rider Saber (仮面ライダーセイバー/聖刃, Kamen Raidā Seibā) on September 6, 2020, and is later followed by Kamen Rider Revice (仮面ライダーリバイス, Kamen Raidā Ribaisu) on September 5, 2021.
-In commemoration of the 50th anniversary of the Kamen Rider series, Neon Genesis Evangelion director Hideaki Anno was announced as the writer and director of Shin Kamen Rider (シン・仮面ライダー, Shin Kamen Raidā), a reimagining of the original 1971 series.
+On May 13, 2019, Toei filed a trademark on the phrase Kamen Rider Zero-One, which premiered on September 1, 2019.
+It is followed up by Kamen Rider Saber on September 6, 2020, and is later followed by Kamen Rider Revice on September 5, 2021.
+In commemoration of the 50th anniversary of the Kamen Rider series, Neon Genesis Evangelion director Hideaki Anno was announced as the writer and director of Shin Kamen Rider, a reimagining of the original 1971 series.
 It was released on March 17, 2023.

-The franchise's 4th entry in the Reiwa era is Kamen Rider Geats (仮面ライダーギーツ, Kamen Raidā Gītsu), which debuted in September 2022 following the finale of Revice.
-The series would end in 2023, with Kamen Rider Gotchard (仮面ライダーガッチャード, Kamen Raidā Gatchādo) debuting following the finale as the series of said year.
-Following Gotchard's finale, Kamen Rider Gavv started airing as 2024's Rider series, later being replaced by Kamen Rider Zeztz in September 2025.
-Zeztz marked Toei's first attempts to launch the franchise on a global scale, and was the first Rider series to have an official simulcast release upon launch.
+The franchise's 4th entry in the Reiwa era is Kamen Rider Geats, which debuted in September 2022 following the finale of Revice.
+The series would end in 2023, with Kamen Rider Gotchard debuting following the finale as the series of said year.
+Following Gotchard's finale, Kamen Rider Gavv started airing as 2024's Rider series, later being replaced by Kamen Rider ZEZTZ in September 2025.
+ZEZTZ marked Toei's first attempts to launch the franchise on a global scale, and was the first Rider series to have an official simulcast release upon launch.

+On April 3rd, 2026, Toei held a press conference celebrating the 55th anniversary of the series where they revealed major changes to the production and marketing for the extended franchise, primarily to target global expansion of the series.
+Moving forward, they are set to release non-mainline series movies under three labels: The Kamen Rider Chronicle will focus on stories revolving around legacy rider characters similar to the series anniversary movies, The Kamen Rider Premium will release high budget blockbuster movies created for theatres, and The Kamen Rider Animated will encompass all animated works with the first project to be coproduced by Aniplex and Shirogumi.
+At the same press conference, they officially announced the 8th Reiwa entry, Kamen Rider MY-TH.